-Menu item Description (3) Sets the language. • Select the desired language by turning the rotary encoder and activate by pressing it.
+Menu item Description • Sets the language.
+Select the desired language by turning the rotary encoder and activate by pressing it.
 The language selection is immediately active.
 This su bmenu enables the following screen settings to be made: This menu item enables the user to select one of the available screen layouts.
 This menu item can be used to change the line thickness for the traces to meet one's own requirements.
-For systems with a touch sensitive display, this menu item can be used to enable / disable touch functionality.
-B Menu item to show/hide the mouse cursor.
+For systems with a touch sensitive display, this menu item can be used to enable / disable touch functionality. ß Menu item to show/hide the mouse cursor.
 In order to operate the software via a connected mouse, the mouse cursor must be enabled.
 Menu item to enable / disable the on-screen keyboard.
-19 Date and time.
+Date and time.
 This menu item enables a connected printer to be selected from a variety of supported printers. į Before buying a new printer, please contact your Megger sales partner for a list of supported printers.

-Menu item Description ΨĬ This menu item enables the following functions that influence the measurement sequence to be activated or deactivated: Ω If this option is activated, all three phases are automatically selected upon entering the Ω operating mode.
-TDR If this option is activated, all three phases are automatically selected upon entering a TDR operating mode (this only applies for TDR measurements via the LV cable).
-TAN If this option is activated, all three phases are automatically selected upon entering the TAN operating mode. 人 Activating this option allows you to freely select phases before the start of every measurement and thus select the phase actually connected.
-Consequently, the measured data is filed in the history database with the correct phase description.
-If this option is deactivated, you cannot select the phase and it is always set to L1. υţ If this option is activated, the selected voltage range is always reset upon exiting / changing the operating mode.
-X R Activates / deactivates automatic scaling adjustment of the X axis as soon as a trace is recorded.
+Menu item Description ľΫ́ This menu item enables the following functions that influence the measuremer sequence to be activated or deactivated: Ω If this option is activated, all three phases are automatically selected upon entering the $\Omega$ operating mode. √I TDR If this option is activated, all three phases are automatically selected upon entering a TDR operating mode.
+TAN If this option is activated, all three phases are automatically selected upon entering the TAN operating mode.
+1 If this option is activated, the phase selection is always reset upon exiting the operating mode and must be conducted again upon each return. υţ If this option is activated, the selected voltage range is always reset upon exiting / changing the operating mode.
+ARM If this option is activated, multiple phases can be selected in operating mode.
+XR Activates / deactivates automatic scaling adjustment of the X axis as soon as a trace is recorded.
 Y G Activates / deactivates automatic gain adjustment of the Y axis as soon as a trace is recorded. → Activates / deactivates the automatic positioning of the marker on the suspected fault location as soon as a trace is recorded. (i) If this option is active, the WiFi access point is automatically activated with each system start (optional 4G / GPS router required).
-If this option is active, the mobile data connection is automatically activated with each system start (optional 4G / GPS router required).
-4 Menu it em to select suitable printing template for paper format being used.
-This menu item can be used to modify the logo which appears in the header when printing out the measured data.
-To import an additional logo in the PNG format, you need only insert a USB flash drive with this logo. o is then offered when calling up this menu item, and after selection it is ported onto the system.
-Layout of the connected keyboard. © Once a loaded. databas enu item enables the currently logged-on system user to be changed. new user has been selected, the new user's default settings are then The menu item is only available if at least one user exists in the se.
-The administrator can manage user accounts in the administration see page 63).
-PEAK RMS em for switching the voltage input / voltage display.
-Voltages are given values or effective values depending on the setting.
+If this option is active, the mobile data connection is automatically activated with each system start (optional 4G / GPS router required). 圓 Menu ite em to select suitable printing template for paper format being used.
+This menu item can be used to modify the logo which appears in the header when printing out the measured data. ort an additional logo in the PNG format, you need only insert a USB ve with this logo. o is then offered when calling up this menu item, and after selection it is ported onto the system.
+Layout of the connected keyboard. © This menu item enables the currently logged-on system user to be changed.
+Once a new user has been selected, the new user's default settings are then loaded.
+The menu item is only available if at least one user exists in the database.
+The administrator can manage user accounts in the administration menu (see page 67).
+PEAK RMS Menu item for switching the voltage input / voltage display.
+Voltages are given as peak values or effective values depending on the setting.